Best True Crime Documentaries Of 2023

 Scouts Honor: The Secret Files of the Boy Scouts of America (Netflix)

-On the surface, there's not many organizations more wholesome than the Boy Scouts.
-But in recent years, however, they've been hit by a ton of sexual assault allegations: there's been so many, in fact, that they declared bankruptcy in hopes of setting the $2.46 billion in claims.
+On the surface, there aren't many organizations more wholesome than the Boy Scouts of America (BSA).
+In recent years, however, the group has been hit by a ton of sexual assault allegations: There's been so many, in fact, that the BSA declared bankruptcy in hopes of setting the $2.46 billion in claims.

 At the center of the documentary is Michael Johnson, the former youth protection director for the Boy Scouts.
 He stepped forward in 2021 to reveal just how deep some of the accusations and abuse cases were buried, telling Rolling Stone, "By coming forward I hoped to spur a congressional or, at the least, a state attorney general investigation asking why so much sexual abuse occurred ... and the ongoing inherent risks."
 Until then, though, the documentary makes for crucial watching, especially considering that in the beginning of 2023, Scouting Magazine announced record numbers: They noted that they had more than 1,042,000 members "coming off the COVID-19 pandemic and the bankruptcy proceedings," without mentioning why those proceedings had been necessary.